 - Track responsibly by understanding its limits: Be aware that tracking isn't perfect, since privacy settings can block opens and security bots can create false positives.
 Build trust by being transparent and focusing on building a real connection.

-What Is Email Tracking and How Does It Work?
+What is Sales Email Tracking and How Does It Work?

 Ever hit 'send' on a crucial email and wondered what happened next?
 Did they open it?
 Did they click the link to your proposal?
 Email tracking takes the guesswork out of your outreach by giving you a behind-the-scenes look at how your prospects interact with your messages.
 It’s a core part of any modern sales toolkit, providing the data you need to time your follow-ups perfectly and understand what’s resonating with your audience.
 By monitoring opens, clicks, and replies, you can get a clearer picture of a prospect's engagement level and make smarter decisions about your next move.